metrico/qryn-minimal/README.md

 ### ⭐ Ingredients
 - **qryn**: _polyglot, lighweight, multi-standard drop-in observability framework for Logs, Metrics and Traces_
-- **chdb**: _embedded SQL OLAP Engine for serverless functions powered by and compatible with ClickHouse_
+- **cowsdb**: _embedded SQL OLAP Engine for serverless functions powered by and compatible with ClickHouse_

 <br>